Ticketpark/api-docs/docs/getting-started/response-headers.md

 |Field|Meaning|
 |:-----|:------|
-Location | The url to access the records you created or edited.
-This is where you'll find newly created pids.
-X-Count | The number of records be returned by a GET request.
+location | The url to access the records you created or edited.
+This is where you'll find newly created pids. x-count | The number of records be returned by a GET request.
 If you use pagination, this number contains the total of records, not only the ones on your current page.